RMD-13-01: Regulated Areas for Emerald Ash Borer (EAB) (Agrilus planipennis Fairmaire)

 Information pertaining to current import requirements for specific plants or plant products may be obtained from the CFIA's Automated Import Reference System.

-Definitions for terms used in this document can be found in the Plant Health Glossary of Terms or the IPPC Glossary of Phytosanitary Terms.
+Definitions for terms used in this document can be found in the Plant Health Glossary of Terms.

 The initial response to the detection of EAB in Canada followed a typical emergency response as little was known about how the pest would behave in Canada at the time.
 It was initially decided to pursue an aggressive containment effort, in order to minimize its potential impact.
 Therefore in 2004, in an attempt to contain the existing pest population, the CFIA removed approximately 150,000 ash trees, creating an ash free zone in south-western Ontario between Essex County and the municipality of Chatham-Kent, where EAB had not yet been detected.
 It was hoped that this would act as a barrier to the continued spread of EAB, but it was detected beyond this zone in January 2005.
 In accordance with the principles of the IPPC, eradication is appropriate only in specific situations in which eradication can be achieved with available resources and where the costs are not greater than the economic benefits.
 In the case of the EAB, it quickly became clear the pest had established locally, and the cost of response efforts in removing trees would outweigh the impact of the pest.
 As it was no longer practical to pursue aggressive containment efforts through tree removal, an alternative pest response strategy was adopted based on slowing its spread, allowing science and urban forest managers time to research and develop effective risk-mitigation measures.

 It is very apparent that early infestations of EAB are difficult to detect.
 Although detection and control tools have improved substantially since 2002, further refinement is still required.
 Even in recent years, tree-aging analysis at newly detected sites has confirmed that the pest has already been established in the area for three to four years prior to detection, also implying that EAB has already spread beyond that location at the time of detection.
-A map of the areas regulated for EAB in Canada up to March 2013 is provided in Appendix 1.
+A map of the areas regulated for EAB in Canada up to March 2013 as well as a map showing new finds in 2013 are provided in Appendix 1.

 Although EAB does not pose a direct risk to human health, it is a destructive forest-pest.
 It has killed millions of ash trees in Ontario, Quebec and the United States, and poses an economic and environmental threat to urban and forested areas of North America.
 Indirect health effects, through street tree losses in some neighbourhood, have also been reported (Donovan et al., 2013).